davidorme/TeachingMaterials/BESAquaticSIG/Pre workshop instruction.md

 * Data files from: https://github.com/nhcooper123/TeachingMaterials/tree/master/BESAquaticSIG/Data OR https://drive.google.com/folderview?id=0B6WKgRBJw5LOQXJ4WXBPSks2V3M&usp=sharing

 #### Before the workshop please ensure you can do the following.
-*If you can't don't panic, but please alert me at the start of the workshop so we can help.*
+*If you can't don't panic, but please alert Natalie at the start of the workshop so we can help.*

 1. Open R on your computer.
 2. Open a script in the R Editor OR script editor of your choice.